MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - Selecting one of the other levels will dictate that records that are not 100% identical will also be matched. **High** fits cases where precision is more important than reach such as a financial service to a specific customer. **Low** fits cases where the opposite is true such as a marketing campaign.
 The **Medium*** level servs as a middle-ground option.

 ### Adding multiple conditions
 If you wish to match your entities **only** if multiple conditions are met, you can do so by adding more conditions which will be linked through an **AND** operator.
-Simply click **Add Condition** button as shown below in blue.
+Simply click the **Add Condition** button as shown below in blue.
 You can also remove conditions by selecting the button that is highlighted in red.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-add-condition.png "Add condition")